 Cape Cod is arguably one of the finest spots on earth to view cetaceans from land.
 Critically endangered North Atlantic right whales come to Cape Cod Bay each winter to feed, while in late spring and early summer, humpback, fin and minke whales arrive.
 CCS staff and scientists will lead guided walks to Race Point, Wood End, and Herring Cove to watch for whales as they feed in the surrounding waters, often only a few hundred feet from shore.
 Information and updates on right whale research will also be available.
 Must have good walking shoes and be able to walk 1/2-2 miles.
-Free.
-Suggested donation $5.
-No reservations necessary.
-Times and locations vary.
-Check back for dates and times or follow us on Facebook.
+Check our Event Calendar for dates and times.

 Harbor and gray seals are frequent visitors to Cape Cod Waters and can often be seen resting on local beaches at areas called ‘haul-outs’.
 The Center, in partnership with the Cape Cod National Seashore, offers naturalist-led walks to haul-out sites at various locations on the outer Cape.
-Free.
-Reservations necessary.
-Check back for our 2018 schedule.
+Check our Event Calendar for dates and times.